Get Started with Cisco Optical Network Planner

 • Allows you to set a passphrase for encryption of credentials during the installation of LNI application and database.

-Passphrase security
+Passphrase security features

-Passphrase management
+Passphrase management features

-User login information
+User login information features

-• display the last login time, and
+• Display the last login date and time.

 Additional security features

-• offer improved feedback on password creation.
+• Provide improved feedback during password creation.